concourse/rfcs/README.md

       You can try to predict your pull request number for example, and/or just edit it after submitting.
 1. Write your RFC in `proposal.md` under your RFC directory.
-      * Try to outline the motivation for the proposal first.
+      * Try to paint a clear mental picture of the motivation for the proposal first.
 A proposal with no context is more likely to fall under scrutiny.
-      * Having a summary near the beginning of the proposal is also helpful.
+      * Having a summary near the beginning of the proposal is also helpful, and if your proposal defines new terms, explicitly listing those up-front is also a good idea.
-      * Take special care to think about any risks or drawbacks to your proposal ahead-of-time.
+      * Take special care to think about any risks, side effects, or drawbacks to your proposal ahead-of-time.
 These have to be assessed at some point!
 If you're not sure how to resolve them, leave them under an "open questions" section, and we can all try to work through them together.
 1. Submit a pull request.
 Your proposal may include any dependent assets (example content, screenshots) under its RFC directory.
 For convenience, link to the rendered proposal in the pull request body, like so: